GPA95/GPA95/README.md

 ### 1. 📚 **Study Materials Website**
 A collaborative platform for students to upload, access, and manage academic resources — notes, books, past papers, and solutions.
 Promotes community-driven learning.

-### 2. 🏫 **School/College Management App**
+### 2. 📘 **School/College Management App**
+While I’ve already built a custom **college dashboard as a Notion template** for manual tracking, the next step is to build a **more automated version** — one that can integrate with college portals, support real-time updates, and offer deeper functionality through a full-stack web or mobile application.

-A comprehensive mobile/web app for students:
+This comprehensive app will help students:

-- View timetables, assignments, quizzes, teacher info
+- View timetables, assignments, quizzes, and teacher info
-- Receive notifications and feedback
+- Receive notifications, feedback, and reminders
-- Stay organized academically
+- Stay organized academically with a centralized system

 ---